 Oats and nuts

 One sure way to zap belly fat is to increase the amount of soluble fiber you consume, says Jessica Crandall, a registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
 Foods that are rich in soluble fiber include oats, nuts, beans, and berries.
 You should aim for 25-35 grams per day, especially if you’re diabetic.
 Soluble fiber does a much better job controlling your blood sugar than carbs, like a piece of bread, which can make your blood sugar spike then drop.
-Here are clear signs you're not eating enough fiber.
+Check out more tricks to flatten your belly—without a lick of exercise.

 Bananas get a bad reputation (too carby!) as far as healthy foods are concerned, but they’re actually a good source of nutrients.
 In particular, the potassium in bananas can help flush extra fluids out of your system.
 “If you’re carrying too much water weight, like if you ate a lot of salty foods the night before, high-potassium foods can help get rid of that water weight,” Crandall says.
-Check out these other surprising uses for bananas.
+These home remedies can help you lose belly fat, too.

 Watermelon is another fruit that’s high in potassium to cut down on water weight.
 A study from the University of Kentucky also found that drinking watermelon juice can decrease body fat and even reduce cholesterol.
-(Here are more foods that lower cholesterol naturally.)
-How does a banana-watermelon fruit salad sound?
+Try this eating plan for a flat-belly day.

 Probiotic foods contain “good” bacteria that can regulate digestion.
 Researchers from the University of Manitoba in Canada led a study that fed one daily serving of yogurt to overweight volunteers.
 Half of the participants ate yogurt spiked with one of two bacteria.
 In a month and a half, those who had probiotic yogurt lost 3 or 4 percent of their body fat, depending on which bacteria they were given.
 Crandall recommends one probiotic-rich food each day for healthy digestion, like one of these 13 probiotic-filled foods.

 If you regularly opt for salty or sugary snacks, extra belly fat can sneak up and surprise you once you step on the scale.
 Resist the urge to open that bag of potato chips and much on cucumber slices instead.
-Their high water content and low calorie count make them a guilt-free snack, plus their soluble fiber will fill you up and keep you full.
-Here's how to grow your own cucumbers.
+Their high water content and low-calorie count make them a guilt-free snack, plus their soluble fiber will fill you up and keep you full.
+Burn more fat with these proven foods for weight loss.